SekouDiaoNlp/pylexique/docs/usage.rst

 The output will be similar as previously, with a json entry for each word in the sequence.
 |

-You can also retrieve all the lexical forms of the provided word/words by using the option -a or --all_forms
+You can also retrieve all the lexical forms of the provided word/words by using the option '-a' or '--all_forms'

 .. code-block:: bash